ZexuanSun/DTF-Drug-Synergy/data_sets/README.md

 This folder contains the decomposition results for final DTF model.
 Note that here *drug_drug_synergy_original_10_fold.csv* was used and fold 0 was used for validation.
 Therefore the index of fold 0 was set as missing before tensor decomposition.
 The results are also provided in the form of factor matrices.
 The meaning of each file is the same as in previous folder.

+### tensor
+This folder contains the tensor build based on the *drug_drug_synergy_original.csv*.
+Note that the missing drug synergy is set as 0.